hks-task/churn-model/README.md

 #### 2c.
 2b + consecutive and rolling features in 3 days, 1, 2, 4, 12, 24 weeks, and all time windows ####

-We chose the tree-based xgboost model because it is easy to explain and implement for production in cloud services and also more successful in tabular datasets.
+We chose the xgboost model because it is easy to explain tree-based models and implement them for production in cloud services and also more successful in tabular datasets.

-We give more weights on class 1 using the scale pos weight parameter to label returned customers more correctly.
-In other words, we weight roc-auc rather than accuracy.

-We could spend more time on different models (NN, CatBoost, LGBM, etc.) or tuning hyper-parameters but we should always keep in mind that it is impossible to predict all customers correctly.
-(Ex: predicts a customer with 1 order and 24+ week recency to give an order again.)
+We could spend more time on different models (NN, CatBoost, LGBM, etc.) or tuning hyper-parameters but there is a trade-off between time you spent and improvement in the model.

 Other features especially for the last order would increase model performance: